By Sorsa Editorial

 FAQ

-Can I check if someone follows me on Twitter without them knowing?
+Can I check if someone follows me on X without them knowing?

 Does the official X API have a follow-check endpoint?

-How do I check if two Twitter accounts follow each other (mutual follow)?
+How do I check if two Twitter accounts follow each other?

-Can I check followers of a private (protected) Twitter account?
+Can I check the followers of a private (protected) account?

-If you need to verify Twitter/X follow relationships beyond the occasional manual check, the fastest path is:
+If you need to verify follow relationships beyond the occasional manual check, the fastest path is short:

-/check-followendpoint in the API playground -- no coding required. - Integrate into your workflow.
-Copy the Python or cURL examples above, or check the quickstart guide for setup instructions in other languages.
+3. Wire it into your workflow.
+Copy the Python or cURL above, or follow the quickstart for setup in other languages.